obscurebyron/challenge/docs/adr.md

         * Having to work after hours.
         * Obtaining help on some technical bits from colleagues.
         * Typing shortcuts.
 Opted for weak typing where available (e.g. using text as the type for article date instead of time), which improved (initial) development speed at the cost of long-term development speed / maintainability / correctness.
+        * Unable to spend any time considering possible injection attacks or really any other security vulnerabilities
     * Delve into some time sinks:
         * learning concepts,
         * adjusting organization,